Discovering Latent Knowledge in Language Models Without Supervision: Introduction

 We systematically analyze CCS to understand the features it discovers.
 We show that it transfers across unrelated tasks, suggesting that models may have a task-agnostic representation of the truth and that CCS is able to approximately discover it (\Cref{subsec:transfer}).
 Moreover, CCS sometimes works best using the hidden states in the \textit{middle} layers of a network and can work even when model outputs aren't very informative, suggesting that it can leverage different features from those used by the outputs (\Cref{subsec:not_model_outputs}).
 Finally, we show that representations of truth tend to be salient in models: they can often be found without much data, and they can often be found by taking the top principal component of a slightly modified representation space (\Cref{sec:CRC}).

 Most existing techniques for making models truthful use human supervision to explicitly specify what is correct.
 However, it is not feasible to provide supervision in some settings.
-Our work suggests that an external source of ground truth may not actually be necessary: we may instead be able to find a model's latent representation of truth, independent of what a model says, without using any supervision in the first place.
+Our work serves as a proof of concept that an external source of ground truth may not actually be necessary: we may instead be able to find a model's latent representation of truth, independent of what a model says, without using any supervision in the first place.